USS Worden (DD-288): History

 After visits to several gulf coast ports (Galveston, Texas, New Orleans, Louisiana, Tampa, Florida and Key West) she returned to Newport on 15 May.
 Early in June, she visited Washington, D.C., and, by mid-month, had entered the Philadelphia Navy Yard for repairs.
 Worden left Philadelphia on 12 October and resumed gunnery drills and battle practice at the southern drill grounds off the Virginia capes.
 Those drills, punctuated by visits to Fall River, Massachusetts, and to Baltimore, Maryland, occupied her time until mid-November, at which time she entered the Philadelphia Navy Yard for repairs to a ruptured boiler.

 On 3 January 1924, Worden departed Philadelphia and, after a brief stop at Lynnhaven Roads, rendezvoused with Scouting Fleet as a unit of its screen.
 Conducting drills and exercises along the way, Scouting Fleet headed for Colón, Panama, where the warships refueled before continuing on to Culebra Island with the combined United States Fleet (Scouting Fleet and Battle Fleet).
 Worden participated in the annual spring exercises in the West Indies until late spring.
 On 4 May, she arrived back in Philadelphia to prepare for her first and only deployment outside the western hemisphere.
-After a brief repair period at Boston and a visit to Newport, under the command of Commander Allen B. Reed USN she headed across the Atlantic in mid-June.
+After a brief repair period at Boston and a visit to Newport, under the command of Commander Allen B. Reed she headed across the Atlantic in mid-June.
 On the 27th, she passed through the Strait of Gibraltar to begin a year of duty with the United States Naval Forces Europe.
 During the early portion of that tour, Worden called at Palermo, Sicily, and then headed for the Adriatic Sea.

 Her tour in the Adriatic was probably influenced by the murder of two Americans in the newly established state of Albania and the internal strife which followed and which resulted in the ousting of prime minister Ahmed Zogu and his temporary replacement by a provisional government under Fan S. Noli.
 During her stay in the Adriatic, Worden visited Pula (now Croatia) and Venice in Italy and Split (now Croatia) in Kingdom of Yugoslavia as well as Durrës in troubled Albania.

 Later in the year, the destroyer left the Mediterranean for visits to Gravesend, England, Cherbourg, France, Leith, Scotland and Amsterdam in the Netherlands.
 At the conclusion of that circuit, she returned to the Mediterranean and continued her tour of duty with Naval Forces, Europe, until the summer of 1925.